FAQs about the DP open book exam pilots

 Schools that will participate as pilot schools will receive clear guidance from the OBE research team on what will be allowed, and which editions will not be allowed.

-What if we cannot provide students with their own (clean) copies for the Language A Lit pilot?
-Will we be unable to participate?
+How does the study take into account that some schools may not be able to provide students with their own (clean) copies for the Language A Lit pilot?

 Will students be allowed to use digital resources during the exam including e-books?